 If you’re planning to back up your Office 365, then you should know about some policies that Microsoft follows for Office 365 backup.

 This policy defines that the deleted items can be saved only for 30 days.
 However, this policy can be changed according to the user’s needs.
 The administrator can change these settings by modifying the default MRM policy.

 Only Office 365 global administrators who have eDiscovery permissions have the rights to retrieve permanently deleted items from the user’s mailboxes.
 It will take around 20-30 minutes to recover items from Exchange Online mailbox.

 According to Microsoft’s retention policy for recoverable items, the user can search deleted items in MS Outlook for 14 days by default.
 You can save emails for an unlimited period if the administrator has enabled the Litigation Hold.

 Many organizations often ignore the simple concepts which are necessary to know, such as:

-You have seen different aspects of Office 365 backup, such as its implementation, risk involved in Office 365 migration, retention policies of Microsoft regarding backup, etc. Now, let’s take it further and switch to Part-2 to learn about how to backup Office 365 mailboxes.
+You have seen different aspects of Office 365 backup, such as its implementation, risks involved in Office 365 migration, retention policies of Microsoft regarding backup, etc. Knowing about all these things can help in the efficient administration of Office 365.
+Now, let’s take it further and switch to Part-2 to learn about how to backup Office 365 mailboxes.